lindsayculver/Tuesday-Address-Book-JS/README.md

-# _Address Book_
+# _Address Book part 2_

 ##### This app in an address book website that allows the input of multiple addresses.

-#### By _**Yelena Nedelko**_
+#### By _**Lindsay Culver and Yelena Nedelko**_

 ## Description

 _The goal of this app was to create a contact object and an address object and then add addresses to the contact object.
-This created a relationship between the contact object and the many possible address objects that it can store._
+This created a relationship between the contact object and the many possible address objects that it can store.
+Prototypes and Constructors were added to code._

 ## Technology Used